Pabedilan/dc-stream/README.md

 })
 ```

-This Code is from [this tutorial](https://youtu.be/yl0SdXT-4Tk).
-If you have any doubts regarding this, feel free to [contact me](https://dsc.gg/phantom).
+This Code is from [DEEMASXI](https://m.youtube.com/c/DeemasXI).
+If you have any doubts regarding this, feel free to [contact me](https://contact-1.demasxi.repl.co/).

 **DO NOT GIVE YOUR TOKEN TO OTHERS!**